Cleverific

 A gift card in exchange for a product review.
 The customer engages with the brand, provides social proof, and gets a Golden Ticket for their next purchase.

 You Can't Optimize What You Don't Measure: Traditional e-commerce metrics (AOV, CAC, LTV) miss the post-purchase revenue layer entirely.
-PRO introduces four new metrics—PPCR (conversion rate), PPOV (order value lift), Flywheel Velocity (repeat rate), and Golden Ticket Redemption (gift card effectiveness)—that capture the revenue most brands don't even know they're losing.
+PRO introduces four new metrics—PPCR (conversion rate), PPOV (order value lift), Flywheel Velocity (repeat rate), and Value Loop Redemption (gift card effectiveness)—that capture the revenue most brands don't even know they're losing.

 You can't optimize what you don't measure.
 PRO requires its own metrics—ones that capture the revenue layer most brands ignore.